 When the American Civil War came to pass, there were now many people of European decent in the area and a great migration of Scots and Irish had moved in from the American East Coast.
 Also, after the incorporation of Florida into the United States, the institution of Slavery opened the doors to larger number of African immigrants, generally entering the state as slaves, but many coming as free men or having already come into the area as escapees from Alabama and Georgia plantations and mixed with Creek and later the more Southern, Seminole population which formed up largely from the "redstick" separatists that fought their fellow Creeks and other tribes and Americans in the Creek War .

 Timber became a primary industry and the previously small lumber mills were now becoming large mills.
 Cattle herds flourished among the pines.
 From the many small cattle operations came many accomplished horsemen and many of these found service in the Confederate cavalry units.
 There were even Creek Indian cavalry units.
 But, there were also people in the area who were not fond of the concept of slavery, or of the concept of disbanding the Union, or who just failed to grasp the whole idea of fighting another group of Americans when there seemed to be past issues with every other nation in Europe or elsewhere who wanted a piece of the action on the Gulf Coast.

-Special Thanks to Vic Campbell of www.chumuckla.com for contributing the above history.
-Much or the color of this narrative is influenced by the lectures and writings of Warren Weekes, whose books are still available (see Chumuckla.com) and from conversations with Lavern Howell of Chumuckla and Cary Ellis, Jr., of Bogia.
+Presented by Vic Campbell of www.chumuckla.com who sumarized the above history.
+Much of the color of this narrative is influenced by the lectures and writings of Warren Weekes, whose books are still available (see Chumuckla.com) and from conversations with Lavern Howell of Chumuckla and Cary Ellis, Jr., of Bogia.
 Dr. Brian Rucker of Pensacola State and UWF is a current source of fine research on the region (2018)